Stock Market Prediction Using Machine Learning

 Finally, we can observe that the loss value has dropped exponentially over time over the 100-epoch training procedure, reaching a value of 0.4599.

 Now that we have our model ready, we can use it to forecast the Adjacent Close Value of the Microsoft stock by using a model trained using the LSTM network on the test set.
-This is accomplished by employing the simple predict function on the LSTM model that has been created.
+We can accomplish this by employing simple prediction model on the LSTM model

 #LSTM Prediction y_pred= lstm.predict(X_test)